floooh/oryol/code/Modules/Input/README.md

 ### Device Sensors

-Most mobile devices have at least gravity and gyroscope sensors that provide information about the current orientation of the device in relative to the closest planetary body.
+Most mobile devices have at least gravity and gyroscope sensors that provide information about the current orientation of the device relative to the closest planetary body.

 In the Oryol Input module, these sensors can be queried with the